alelievr/HDRP-UI-Camera-Stacking/README.md

 HDRP camera stacking | 0.80 | 0.23
 Custom UI camera stacking | 0.05 | 0.19

 Without much surprise, we can see a big difference on CPU side, mostly because we're skipping all the work of a standard HDRP camera.
-On the GPU side things are pretty even except a slight overhead due to the compute shader work that can't be disabled in the frame settings.
+On the GPU side things are pretty even  though the camera is still a bit slower because of the overhead of compute shader and fullscreen passes that can't be disabled in the frame settings.

 <details><summary>System Information</summary>